 In this year’s ICML, some interesting work was presented on Neural Processes.
 In this blog post, I discuss what Neural Processes are and how they behave as a prior over functions.

-I recently finished my PhD in Statistical Machine Learning at the University of Oxford, as part of the OxCSML group in the Department of Statistics, where I was supervised by Christopher Yau and Chris Holmes.
-Upon graduation, I had an opportunity to share my time between the Alan Turing Institute (where I was a postdoctoral Research Fellow, a recipient of the Turing-Crick Biomedical Data Science Award) and Apple Health AI.
-I am currently a postdoctoral researcher in the Big Data Institute in Oxford.
+I did my PhD in Statistical Machine Learning at the University of Oxford, as part of the OxCSML group in the Department of Statistics, where I was supervised by Christopher Yau and Chris Holmes.
+Upon graduation, I had an opportunity to continue working with the Apple Health AI team, as well as spend some time in academia, in the Alan Turing Institute (as a recipient of the Turing-Crick Biomedical Data Science Award) and the Big Data Institute in Oxford.

 In this year’s ICML, some interesting work was presented on Neural Processes.
 In this blog post, I discuss what Neural Processes are and how they behave as a prior over functions.